ludorival/kotlin-tdd/README.md

         given {
             1
         } `when` {
-           result + 2 // result is 1
+           it.result + 2 // result is 1
         } then {
-            assertEquals(3, result) // result is 3
+            assertEquals(3, it.result) // result is 3
         }
     }
 ```